WPBeginner

 This is how it looked on our test site:

-Comment policy notice
+Comment policy note

 If you want to display the link after the comment text area, then use the following code.